lLuceer/LPZS-Mod-Helper/README.md

 1. Once installed and the script added, activate it, go to the [map site](https://map.projectzomboid.com/)

-2. Pres ctri + shift + i to show the Inspect tools
+2. Press ctri + shift + i to show the Inspect tools

 3. Go to console then click on 2 location, try imagining a rectangle that autocomple from those 2 points